max-gersh/SWE-Evaluation-Tool_OLD/README.md

 ![Overview map of the Rio Grande (RG) Basin study area.
 The Rio Grande Headwaters, Upper Rio Grande, and Rio Grande-Elephant Butte Basins are presented as the standard HUC6 basins.
 HUC8 groupings (Jemez – orange, Rio Chama – green, Sangre de Cristo – yellow, and Upper Rio Grande – brown) are symbolized](General/Overview_Map.png)

 ## SWE Evaluation Tool (SWEET)
-The RG Basin, and more broadly the Western U.S., is experiencing a prolonged and severe drought (EPA, 2016a), exacerbated by a warming climate that increases evapotranspiration, reduces overall snowpack quantity, and reduces the seasonal duration of snowpack.
+The RG Basin, and more broadly the Western U.S., is experiencing a prolonged and severe drought, exacerbated by a warming climate that increases evapotranspiration, reduces overall snowpack quantity, and reduces the seasonal duration of snowpack.
 The application of the SWE Evaluation Tool (SWEET) will supply scientists and decision-makers with an improved insight into the spatial distribution of SWE by providing near real-time spatial SWE estimates for the RG Basin, its subbasins, and elevation bands within the basin.

 Because no spaceborne sensor can directly measure SWE, spatial distribution of SWE must be estimated from remotely sensed observations coupled with modeling approaches.
 However, gridded SWE products are known to have accuracy issues across both mountainous and non-mountainous regions (Mudryk et al., 2025), resulting in a range of spatial SWE estimates for any given location.
 For this reason, the New Mexico Office of the State Engineer (NM OSE) and Institute of Arctic and Alpine Research (INSTAAR) are developing a tool to integrate various, suitable data products to build SWEET based on an ensemble of spatially estimated SWE.
 By taking an ensemble approach, the goal for SWEET is to provide spatial SWE estimations for the RG Basin that are, on average, equally or more accurate than any individual model.